 According to the World Population Review, there are roughly 74 million domesticated cats and 70 million domestic dogs in the United States alone.

-And this isn't surprising at all because the country has an unabashed affection for its canine and feline companions.
+This astounding number of animals isn't surprising at all because the country has an unabashed affection for its canine and feline companions.

 Americans will even hire a professional photographer, celebrate their birthdays with them, and create separate areas in their homes for pets to live in privacy.

 Adoption vs Buying: What's the Difference?

 There are several pet adoption options, and there are almost as many different types of pet breeders.

-When purchasing from a breeder, a contract is typically involved.
+When purchasing from a good breeder, a contract is typically involved.

 The process normally involves a kennel club verifying that the parents and litter are purebred.